 - Don’t let down your guard by being consumed with being liked

-- Always be prepared for “what-if” situations, but taking time to think through potential scenarios before client meetings
+- Always be prepared for “what-if” situations, by taking time to think through potential scenarios before client meetings

 Situational awareness empowers social workers to be their own best advocates for safety.
 Social workers can stop tragedy in its tracks by adopting a constant state of alertness and readiness for whatever situation might come their way.